plockc/plockc.github.io/base-cluster.md

 Install kubectl, talosctl, vcluster, kubectx, k9s, kube-ps1, and kubens (mostly by using [arkade](https://github.com/alexellis/arkade) but for missing things, brew/apt, etc.

-For Mac OS, to add a route to your gateway for the subnet:
+For Mac OS, to add a route to your gateway for the node and LoadBalancer CIDRs, where `gw` is the name/IP of the gateway:

 ```
-sudo route -n add -net 192.168.8.0/24 <ip of gateway on the LAN>
+sudo route -n add -net 192.168.8.0/24 gw
+sudo route -n add -net 192.168.14.0/23 gw
 ```

 ## Installation Media